CtrlAltDeleteMeNot/SimpleBinanceScreener/README.md

 # SimpleBinanceScreener

-A simple Binance price monitor writen in js for the USDC pairs.
+A simple Binance price monitor for USDC pairs.
+It can be accessed [here](https://ctrlaltdeletemenot.github.io/SimpleBinanceScreener/).